Probate Q&A Series

 • Show legal right to the vehicle: The surviving spouse must be the person entitled to the vehicle under intestacy or the will, or via a spousal year’s allowance, or be one of the heirs signing an affidavit that authorizes transfer.

-• Provide proper proof to DMV and/or clerk: DMV typically expects a certified death certificate, proof of marriage when relevant, and either estate documents (letters, year’s allowance order) or a DMV affidavit signed by all heirs; a plain photocopy of a death certificate is not usually enough.
+• Provide proper proof to DMV and/or clerk: DMV typically expects a certified death certificate, proof of marriage when relevant, and either estate documents (letters, year’s allowance order) or a DMV affidavit signed by the person or persons entitled to the vehicle; a plain photocopy of a death certificate is not usually enough.

 • Replace the missing title through DMV: If the certificate of title is missing, a duplicate or transfer can be processed on DMV Form MVR-4, after confirming lien status and providing required signatures and supporting documents.